 How to make DIY wax melts with essential oils at home

 To get the best scent throw, use a digital laser thermometer, so you know when to add the essential oils and when it’s time to pour the wax.
 I have stated the proper temperatures in the instructions.

 Gift homemade wax melts

-I give wax tarts all year round for many occasions, such as birthday presents, hostess gifts, party favours, or to say thank you.
+I give wax tarts all year round for many occasions, such as birthday presents, hostess gifts, party favors, or to say thank you.
 These spring-themed flower wax melts are also perfect little gifts for wedding, bridal and baby showers, and adorable Easter basket stuffers.

+- Melt the wax.
 Place the wax in a microwave-safe jug or container and melt in 30-second intervals in the microwave set to medium-high.
 Stir the melting wax between each interval.
 Alternatively, put the wax into a heatproof bowl or container and melt over a double boiler.

 Tip: It’s important not to overheat the wax while melting.
 Otherwise, the wax melts may show little white specks.
 Don’t worry if this happens, the melts are still good to use.